 The review process includes:

-- a review of the manuscript by two members of the Publications Board to assess the originality and importance of the manuscript's contribution to its field of scholarship.
+- following ASPP guidelines, a review of the manuscript by at least two scholars in the discipline to assess the originality and importance of the manuscript's contribution to its field of scholarship.

 - an opportunity for the author to respond to the assessments and describe proposed changes or revisions to the text, if they are needed.

 - a re-read report by one of the reviewers to ensure revisions are satisfied.

 Manuscript appraisers are asked to consider specific questions when assessing manuscripts:

 - What is the thesis of the work?
 Is the scholarship sound and up-to-date?
 Does the manuscript make a significant contribution to its field?

 - Is the presentation effective in terms of style and organization?